web-platform-tests/interop/2024/planning-process.md

 2. The proposed technology is already interoperable according to WPT results.
 3. The proposed technology is not on a standards track, or its standard is not sufficiently mature.

 Decisions will be made at a specific meeting for discussion of preliminary eliminations.
+The minutes of this meeting are confidential to the team.
 Any member organization can bring up a proposal they believe should be eliminated.
 Brief debate can be had.
 If **there is quick consensus**, that proposal will be eliminated.
 If there is not consensus and a longer debate is needed, the proposal will be not be eliminated and will instead move on to the next round.

 1. Setup *Disqualification meeting*
 2. Each organization can propose items for disqualification.